All Episodes

 This is not necessary.

-Uh trade deals sometimes uh need a little uh continuation of discussions, but when you're creating an entity, a world governing commission, uh at least the Pacific governing commission, that's the kind of thing that absolutely should be made public, and this the vote that may take place tomorrow would advance that to a degree uh that's um probably unstoppable.
+But when you're creating an entity, a world governing commission, at least the Pacific Governing Commission, that's the kind of thing that absolutely should be made public.

-Once once it's passed, once once you authorize the president to go out and sign the agreement, which he would do, uh it comes back here.
+Once it's passed, once you authorize the President to go out and sign the agreement, which he would do, he comes back here.

 We've never had one turned down.